-The Arab British Centre and Dr Johnson’s House, neighbouring organisations based in Gough Square in the City of London, are delighted announce the launch of their collaborative project London’s Theatre of The East.
-The project invites artists, researchers and the public to (re)examine the historical connections of the Middle East and North Africa and London, via the lens of Dr Johnson’s 1749 play, Irene, set during the fall of Constantinople.
+The Arab British Centre and Dr Johnson’s House, neighbouring organisations based in Gough Square in the City of London, announced the launch of their collaborative project London’s Theatre of The East in November 2019.
+The project invited artists, researchers and the public to (re)examine the historical connections of the Middle East and North Africa and London, via the lens of Dr Johnson’s 1749 play, Irene, set during the fall of Constantinople.

 London’s Theatre of The East is part of the Arab British Centre’s ARAB BRITAIN programme, and is supported by The City of London Corporation.